aditechdev/lms-backend/README.md

-# lms-backend

-## List of Package Used
-- .env
-- express
-- nodemon
-- morgan
-- mongoose
-- colors
-- slugify
-- node-geocoder
-- express-fileupload
-- jsonwebtoken
-- bcryptjs
-- cookie-parser
-- nodemailer
-- express-mongo-sanitize

 ## Task in this project

-# DevCamper Backend API Specifications
+## Project Name: DevCamper Backend API Specifications
-Create the backend for a bootcamp directory website.
+Created the backend for a bootcamp directory website.
 ### Bootcamps
 - List all bootcamps in the database
    * Pagination